Things to Do in Bacolod City and Silay, Negros

 Some articles may have some links beneath it that would lead to a more in-depth information about a certain place/activity.

-Enjoy the taste that originated from Hinigaran, Southern Negros.
+Mila’s let you enjoy the taste that originated from a southern Negros city, Hinigaran City.
 My personal favorite is Bitchokoy- a sweet, crusty, cheesy and soft bread that melts in your mouth.

-Grab Taxi or Take a Jeepney with route Shopping La Salle or Shopping San Ag.
-Tell the driver to bring you to Robinson’s Triangle.
+The location is Robinson’s Triangle, Brgy.
+Villamonte.
+Take a Grab Taxi or take a jeepney with the route Shopping-La Salle or Shopping San Agustin.
+Tell the driver to drop you to Robinson’s Triangle.
 Walk to the back portion facing BS Aquino Street.

 If you are in for healthy options, Bacolod has something to offer.
 Food is mostly vegetarian and plant-based but absolutely tastes good!

 Location: Hi-Strip 2 East – 2nd floor, Circumferential Road (Carlos Hilado Road), infront of PanAsiatic Call Center.
-Ambience is good- mixture of calmness, health and beauty.
-See photo.
+Ambience is good- mixture of calmness, health and stylishness.

 BAMC – Bacolod Adventist Medical Center